Axl Rose: Personal life

 During his late teens, Rose was diagnosed with bipolar disorder after a psychiatrist interpreted his delinquent behavior as evidence of psychosis.
 The same evaluation noted his high IQ.
 Rose later questioned the diagnosis, stating in an interview that it was based solely on a standardized test: "All of a sudden I'm diagnosed manic-depressive...
 The medication doesn't help me deal with stress.
 The only thing it does is help keep people off my back".

 Despite his volatile public image, Rose was not a habitual drug user, though he occasionally experimented.
 In 1986, he intentionally overdosed on painkillers during a period of stress, later recalling: "I just grabbed the bottle of pills in an argument and just gulped them down...
 I ended up in the hospital."
 The experience inspired the lyrics to "Coma".

 In the early 1990s, Rose embraced homeopathic medicine and began undergoing past life regression therapy.
 He publicly shared memories of being sexually abused by his biological father at age two, which he said stunted his emotional development: "When they talk about Axl Rose being a screaming two-year-old, they're right".
 He attributed recurring health issues to psychosomatic "self-punishment", and during the Chinese Democracy sessions, employed a psychic to evaluate potential hires by reading their auras.

 Responding to criticism of misogynistic lyrics, Rose acknowledged deep-seated resentment toward women rooted in childhood experiences.
 In a 1992 interview, he said: "I've had problems with my own masculinity...
 My mother picked my stepfather over me and watched me get beaten by him...
 I overheard my grandma going off on men when I was four".

+In August 2026, Rose had surgery for Temporomandibular joint dysfunction affecting his jaw.